SAFEGUARDING – KEEPING YOUR CHILDREN SAFE IN SCHOOL

 From 31 October 2015 it is mandatory for teachers, health and social workers to report to the police if they find, or are told, someone under 18 has undergone FGM.
 Please click here to obtain more information on the correct procedure to follow.

-• the staff behaviour policy (sometimes called a code of conduct); and
+- the staff behaviour policy (sometimes called a code of conduct)

 It is imperative that all staff (including volunteers) read this guidance (Have to read at least Part 1) and provide consent that they have done so (A register exists to determine this).
 Schools must have regard to the guidance when carrying out their duties to safeguard and promote the welfare of children.
 This document contains information on what schools should do and sets out the legal duties with which schools must comply.